aws-samples/aws-iot-analytics-workshop/README.md

 Before you start with the workshop, please ensure that -
 --------------------------------------------------------

-### You are in US-EAST-1 (N Virgina), US-EAST-2 (Ohio) , US-WEST-2 (Oregon) or EU-WEST-1 (Ireland) region
+ You are in us-east-1 (N Virgina), us-east-2 (Ohio) , us-west-2 (Oregon) or eu-west-1 (Ireland) region, and you do not have more than 3 VPCs already deployed in that region.

-### And

-### You DONOT have more than 3 VPC's in that region

 Let's get started
 =================

-You will build this architecture:
+## Solution Architecture Overview:
 ---------------------------------

 ![alt text](https://github.com/aws-samples/aws-iot-analytics-workshop/blob/master/images/arch.png "Architecture")

-Build the Streaming workflow
+## Build the Streaming workflow
 ----------------------------

-### Launch AWS IOT Device Simulator with CloudFormation
+### Launch AWS IoT Device Simulator with CloudFormation

+The IoT Device Simulator allows you to simulate real world devices by creating device types and data schemas via a web interface and allowing them to connect to the AWS IoT message broker.

-By choosing one of the links below you will be automatically redirected to the CloudFormation section of the AWS Console where your stack will be launched.
+By choosing one of the links below you will be automatically redirected to the CloudFormation section of the AWS Console where your IoT Device Simulator stack will be launched:
 * * *

 *   [Launch CloudFormation stack in us-east-1](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?stackName=IoTDeviceSimulator&templateURL=https://s3.amazonaws.com/solutions-reference/iot-device-simulator/latest/iot-device-simulator.template) (N. Virginia)